1985

 850225B 25th February: MICK JAGGER.

 Rodgers.
-Sound enginner: Dave Jerden.
-Recorded in May - November 1984.
+Sound engineer: Dave Jerden.
+Recorded May - November 1984.

 A: - Lonely At The Top (MJ/KR)